-- there should be no distinction between affordable units and market units, (i.e. development should be 'tenure-blind'); - the same levels of car parking provision should be made for the affordable units as for market units (i.e. if 80% of the market housing has a parking space, then 80% of the affordable units should have a parking space), and;

-• affordable units should be distributed evenly throughout the development where practicable to promote social inclusion and mixed communities."
+- there should be no distinction between affordable units and market units, (i.e. development should be 'tenure-blind'); - the same levels of car parking provision should be made for the affordable units as for market units (i.e. if 80% of the market housing has a parking space, then 80% of the affordable units should have a parking space), and; - affordable units should be distributed evenly throughout the development where practicable to promote social inclusion and mixed communities."

-- 3.10.
+- 4.10.
 The affordable dwellings will be spread out across multiple blocks on different parts of the Site rather than all in one location.
-The detailed element of the application includes 74 affordable units, of which 21 are located within Block C (Phase 1) to the north part of Site, 28 are located within Block K/L (Phase 2) to the east part of Site, and 25 are located within Block B (Phase 3) to the north-west part of Site.
-The outline element will deliver a further 32 affordable units within the southern part of Site, the exact location to be established as part of reserved matters submission.
-This approach to locating affordable units spreads out affordable units within the Site and delivers an element of affordable within each phase, which promotes social cohesion and mixed communities as the development is progressed. - 3.11.
+The detailed element of the application includes 74 affordable units, of which 46 are located within Blocks B and C (Phase 1) to the north and north-west part of Site, and 28 are located within Block K/L (Phase 2) to the east part of Site.
+The outline element will deliver a further 32 affordable units within the remaining southern part of Site, the exact location to be established as part of reserved matters submission.
+This approach to locating affordable units spreads out affordable units within the Site and delivers an element of affordable within different phases, which promotes social cohesion and mixed communities as the development is progressed. - 4.11.
 The external design of the apartments throughout the Development is completely tenure-blind, the apartments within the outline element will be based on a Design Code prepared by the scheme architects, as set out in the Design and Access Statement and determined as part of reserved matters submission.
-Clearly the 11 houses within Block B will have a different form from the apartments, but it is considered that their provision as affordable rent and shared ownership housing would be beneficial for the community, and therefore their distinction of form should be accepted.
-In terms of external design style they are anticipated to complement the remainder of the scheme. - 3.12.
-11 car parking spaces are provided in Block B, serving the larger houses and the apartments, and, would also be at ground level, and thus suitable for adaptation for the disabled in future.
+Clearly the 11 houses within Block B will have a different form from the apartments, but it is considered that their provision as social rented housing would be beneficial for the community, and therefore their distinction of form should be accepted.
+In terms of external design style they are anticipated to complement the remainder of the scheme. - 4.12.
+12 car parking spaces are provided in Block B, serving the larger houses and the apartments, and, would also be at ground level, and thus suitable for adaptation for the disabled in future.
 However, the smaller 1-bedroom affordable apartments within Blocks C and K/L would not be provided with parking given these are very sustainably located dwellings and this approach was supported in respect of the Call in Scheme.
 This will be subject to further discussions with NCC.